matthiasgoergens/git-snap-fs/README.md

 This mounts the Git repository as a read-only filesystem and already exposes the root directories (`commits`, `branches`, `tags`, `HEAD`).
 Unmount with `fusermount -u <mountpoint>` when done.
 The server currently relies on `fuse-backend-rs` for FUSE plumbing and `gitoxide` (`gix`) for repository access.

+The daemon requests `fusermount` auto-unmount support, so the mount is torn down automatically even if the process is interrupted or crashes.

 ### Development Notes

 - Coding prompt and design details for contributors are documented in `codex_spec.md`.